 Styles and furniture for a phlegmatic personality type

 - You can’t stand changes, superficiality, hastiness and unreliability?

 - You are calm, balanced and a little bit of a laggard person, who boasts stable goals and permanence of feelings?

 If you rarely lose your temper, show self-control in difficult situations and you are not inclined to conflicts.

 You are probably a phlegmatic type, who finds it difficult to switch from one type of activity to another and to adapt to a new environment.
-And that’s why you hate all these current design trends, giving preference to traditional English style with its reliability, functionality and austerity.
+And that’s why you despise all these current design trends, giving preference to traditional English style with its reliability, functionality and austerity.